This question about novel setting comes from reader Valeria via email:

 By giving us specific details in the second example, I’ve created a character who is relatable, and I’ve also taught the reader something about her as a person.
 Not only do we feel like, yeah, we’ve been there, we’ve dropped that food and picked it up off the floor before, but that she’s like us, and she’s a little embarrassed about grabbing that onion, but she does it anyway.

-The same will be true about your city.
+The same will be true about your scene setting.
 If you give us specific details — “Hey!” the reader thinks.
 “There are soda cans in the rain gutter in MY city, too!” — they will actually be more relatable than generalities.
+(For more on this topic, check out my post on vague writing.)